DRP60/SPaRTAN/SPaRTAN_python/README.md

 This is the Python/Cython implementation of the SPaRTAN.
 In order to improve the running time performance, we convert some computationally intensive python modules into Cython modules.
 All functionalities are integrated into the class SPaRTAN .
 Please check SPaRTAN_demo.py file for the basic use of this class.
 This tutorial focuses on how to apply SPaRTAN in a real project situation.

 ### Prerequisites
-The code runs on Python 3, and the following packages are used:
+The code runs on Python 3.2 and later,	and Cython 0.21 and later

-pandas, pickle, numpy, random, os, sklearn, scipy, Cython,
+The following additional packages are used: pandas, numpy, sklearn, scipy, matplotlib, pathlib

 ### Cython extension built
 There are two Cython extension modules needed for running SPARTAN.
 We have built the extensions under Windows(.pyx files) and Linux/Mac (.so files) system.
 You can download ones based on your operating system.
 If they are not compatible with your platform, then you need to build Cython extension on site.
 The followings are the instruction on how to build the Cython extension